edwhu/khanacademy-project/README.md

 <br>Powered by Node.js
 #Installation
 Download and run npm init.
 After installation of depedencies, run 'node index.js' on the CLI.
+By default, the server already has loaded whitelist, blacklist, and conditions running to demonstrate its capability.
+To change these, go into index.js and look in the 'Post' routing code.
 #Parse function
 Processes and delivers results of code in a callback.
 Returns number of code structures in whitelist, number of code structures in blacklist, and if code has structures identical to a given structure.